Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 - replacement - *string* - the word to replace the random word with.
 - probability - see global triggers.

+### `CSGOStatsTrigger`

+Retrieves a player's csgo stats from steamapi and replies with improtant information

+Options:

+- command - *string* - defaults to !csgostats, command that triggers the query
+- apiKey - *string* - steam apikey, use this or define it in chatbot options

 ### `ChatReplyTrigger`

 Detects a message (either an exact match or a "contains" match) and replies with a specified message.